 During the address, Mr Breslin described the prevalence of shows like Celebrity Big Brother “It’s suddenly open season on mental health” in relation to producers who were only interested in exploiting mentally and emotionally unstable people for ratings,” he said.

-TV3 Midday panellist and See Change ambassador Jen Ronan also spoke at the event, stressing that she wants to “shine a light on the monsters under Ireland’s bed” by removing the stigma attached to mental health problems.
+TV3 Midday panelist and See Change ambassador, Jen Ronan also spoke at the event, stressing that she wants to “shine a light on the monsters under Ireland’s bed” by removing the stigma attached to mental health problems.

-She candidly spoke about her own mental health struggles and how much needed services like Pieta House are unable to open seven days a week due to a lack of resources.
-“We need to just tell people not to kill themselves on a Sunday” she said.
+She spoke candidly about her own mental health struggles and how much needed services like Pieta House are unable to open seven days a week due to a lack of resources.
+“We need to just tell people not to kill themselves on a Sunday!” she quipped wryly.

 Several charities such as GROW, Samaritans and the Corbett Suicide Patrol took part in the event, with manned information stands lining the venue entrance.